 Treatment For Osteoarthritis

 Treatment depends on the severity of the condition.
 Surgery is used when other options do not work.
 Patients also need to implement specific lifestyle changes; managing weight, eating healthy, and exercising can help slow the progression.
 Electric nerve stimulation, acupuncture, and chiropractic care may also be recommended to the patient.
+Check with your chiropractor in Seattle to make sure.

 Does Medical Insurance Cover Osteoarthritis Treatment?